lonnie-smith/gnomic/data/M/miles_three_differences_between_an_academic_and_an_intellectual.md

 ---
-title: "\"Three Differences between an Academic and an Intellectual: What Happens to the Liberal Arts When They are Kicked Off Campus?\""
+title: "“Three Differences between an Academic and an Intellectual: What Happens to the Liberal Arts When They are Kicked Off Campus?”"
 publicationYear: 1999
 author: Miles, Jack
 date: 1/22/2008